davidgarland/types/src/bidirectional_type_checking/README.md

 Next, they define a language of ordered contexts-- their definition as a BNF grammar isn't just for show, it actually defines more or less how they should work.
-Implementing contexts here as some myriad of hash maps and hash sets isn't possible here-- it needs to be a list, more or less.
+Implementing contexts here as some myriad of hash maps and hash sets isn't possible here-- it needs to be a list.

 - `·` denotes the empty context.
 - `Γ, a` extends the context with a forall-quantified type variable `a`.